1960 Waterford Senior Hurling Championship

 The 1960 Waterford Senior Hurling Championship was the 60th staging of the Waterford Senior Hurling Championship since its establishment by the Waterford County Board in 1897.
+The championship ran from 8 May to 9 October 1960.

 Mount Sion were the defending champions.

-On 9 October 1960, Mount Sion won the championship after a 5–09 to 2–05 defeat of Erin's Own in the final.
-This was their 16th championship title overall and their eighth title in succession.
+The final was played on 9 October 1960 at the Gaelic Field in Waterford, between Mount Sion and Erin's Own, in what was their second consecutive meeting in the final.
+Mount Sion won the match by 5–09 to 2–05 to claim their 16th championship title overall and an eighth consecutive title.